25 BEST Things to Do in Banff in Summer (2023)

-As most people visiting Banff drive the scenic Icefields parkway, staying overnight in Jasper National Park is common in everyone’s itinerary.
-Visiting Jasper National Park is one of the most popular things to do in Banff in summer.
+As most people visiting Banff drive the scenic Icefields parkway, staying overnight in Jasper National Park is common in Banff and Canadian Rockies itinerary.
+Jasper National Park is one of the most popular places to visit near Banff in Summer.

 - Hike the Maligne Canyon and see the spectacular limestone canyon created by waterfalls.